 What questions about the First Vision would you like to see tackled by today’s historians?

-Steven C Harper: There is some good work being done.
-The brand new issue of BYU Studies features the talks presented at the Huntington Library’s January 2020 symposium on the First Vision.
+There is some good work being done.
+The brand new issue of BYU Studies features the talks presented at the Huntington Library’s January 2020 symposium on the First Vision of Joseph Smith.

 Some of the best minds in the world from across the spectrum of (un)belief—David Holland, Ann Taves, Kathleen Flake, George Marsden—are featured.
 They situate Joseph Smith in various contexts and examine the historical record rigorously.